 As I advise executives, professionals and business students, it’s clear that each individual possesses a personal brand, even if (s)he has never given it a second thought.
 Being oblivious to our brand can be the single most overlooked area of our professional development.

 Acculturation is a process.
 To succeed at it, we need to first understand ourselves more deeply.
 To ask why we do what we do?
 Why we assume certain things and actions are good or bad, acceptable or unacceptable?
-When we have greater understanding, we have the opportunity to
+When we have greater understanding, we have the opportunity to discern rather than judge.

 Sometimes, the most terrifying aspect of change arrives when we are ready to be at one with who we really are.
 When we dare to accept the grandness of who “I am” and actually live that truth.